cosmos72/twutils/README.md

 It currently contains:
 * `twkalc`, a scientific calculator derived from KDE kcalc
-* NOT YET: `xmms2-client-twin`, an XMMS2 client running inside twin
+* `twxmms2`, an XMMS2 client running inside twin

-Twutils can be downloaded from https://github.com/cosmos72/twutils Twin    can be downloaded from https://github.com/cosmos72/twin
+Twutils can be downloaded from https://github.com/cosmos72/twutils

+Twin    can be downloaded from https://github.com/cosmos72/twin

 If you have problems compiling and installing this package, you can use Github issues at https://github.com/cosmos72/twutils/issues

+Enjoy :)

+Massimiliano Ghilardi